-My name is Chuck Sugar and I am a Licensed Professional Counselor in the state of Tennessee and a Board Certified and a Mental Health Service Provider (MHSP).
-I am a Christian by faith and specialize in helping both couples and individuals walk through Depression, Grief & Loss Recovery, and all forms of Marital Issues.
+My name is Chuck Sugar and I am a Licensed Professional Counselor in the state of Tennessee, Nationally Board Certified, and a Mental Health Service Provider (MHSP).
+I specialize in helping both couples and individuals walk through Depression, Grief & Loss Recovery, and all forms of Marital Issues.
 But to simply state my credentials and specialties does not tell you much about me or why I feel my purpose is found in helping hurting people.

 I started college at UT Knoxville and finished at University of Texas, Austin in 1977.
 I spent 20 years as a studio owner and engineer in the music business in both Austin and Houston, TX.
 Often, recording artists would stay at my home, and many were dealing with tough life issues.
 I found myself regularly becoming an impromptu counselor to these musicians and discovered a desire to help artists in their comprehensive career journeys beyond recording.

 I soon moved into artist management and consulting.
 My specialty became helping artists find their “true” selves – understanding and communicating their personal story in a way that both eased their career aims and decisions as well as communicating and connecting with audiences.
 During this time, I moved to Nashville, TN.
 This led me to create Forte Artist Development.
 In my work with labels and performers I was able to build trust with artists which enabled me to often help them uncover their difficult pasts and found it a natural fit to help them them process and incorporate their history with new purpose.
 Opportunities outside of the music business emerged.